Why Do Painters Wear White?

 • Why Do Painters Wear White?

-There is no single answer.
-Grizzled old union painters as well as younger pros all agree that professional painters in Kansas City wear "painters whites" - but there doesn't seem to be a clear history.
+Grizzled union painters as well as younger pros all agree that professional painters in Kansas City wear "painters whites" - but there doesn't seem to be a clear history.
 Here are some theories:

 • Whites distinguish painters from other trades.